tqhuy2018/Casper-ObjectiveC-sdk/README.md

 <img width="1394" alt="Screen Shot 2022-03-20 at 13 21 29" src="https://user-images.githubusercontent.com/94465107/159150799-989d786a-6f22-40a9-bbae-53c8b2916027.png">

-If you want to make it locally, you still need a Mac running MacOS 10.15 or above and then follow these steps:
+If you want to make it locally, you still need a Mac running MacOS 10.15 (or above) and  Xcode 13.0 (or above) installed, then follow these steps:

 1) Download or clone the SDK from Github

+2) Configure the Package in XCode to sign the SDK for one Development Team or Distribution Team

-2) In terminal enter the folder of the SDK.
+3) In terminal enter the folder of the SDK.
 Run the following commands to build or test trom the folder root of the SDK in terminal:

 To build package run this command line: